 The other selling point and trait that the hunters would particularly appreciate, is an objective bell featuring a mid-size 44mm lens as a compromise between compactness and light gathering.

 In addition, the XD lens elements are multi-coated with patented Vortex VX l anti-reflective coatings for optimum light transmission.
-All exterior lenses surfaces are protected with scratch resistant Armortek coatings.
+All exterior lens surfaces are protected with scratch-resistant Armortek coatings.

 The scope is equipped with capped quick-reset turrets for extra protection to keep the adjustments from unexpected impacts during harsh field use.
 The turrets increments are marked in ¼ MOA per click and they matched the reticles graduation.